Ace Aura

-Eric Joshua Seall (born September 10, 1998), known professionally as Ace Aura, is an American DJ, record producer and remixer from McKinney, Texas.
-He is known as a pioneer of the future riddim subgenre, which is characterized by the minimalistic rhythmic elements of riddim, with a heavy emphasis on chords, melodies and experimental sounds.
-He has released five EPs, along with numerous singles and official remixes for record labels including Monstercat, Circus Records, Dim Mak Records, Buygore, Ophelia Records, Disciple and Never Say Die Records.
+Eric Joshua Seall (born September 10, 1998), known professionally as Ace Aura, is an American DJ, music producer and remixer from McKinney, Texas.
+He is known as a pioneer of the melodic riddim subgenre, which is characterized by the minimalistic rhythmic elements of riddim, with a heavy emphasis on chords, melodies and experimental sounds.
+He has released five EPs, along with numerous singles and official remixes for record labels including Monstercat, Circus Records, Dim Mak Records, Buygore, Ophelia Records, Lowly, Disciple and Never Say Die Records.
 He has performed at music festivals and venues across North America and Australia, including Electric Zoo, Banc of California Stadium, Legend Valley, Red Rocks Amphitheater, Bill Graham Civic Auditorium, the Great Saltair, the Hollywood Palladium, the Mission Ballroom and the Ogden Theatre.

 Background

 Eric Seall was born on September 10, 1998, in Plano, Texas.
 He was raised in a Protestant household in McKinney and attended church regularly.
 He started playing drums at the age of 8 and played with his church's youth group band, which was his first experience performing music publicly.

-He was introduced to electronic music in eighth grade when his friend showed him the Dirtyphonics remix of “Scary Monsters and Nice Sprites” by Skrillex during lunch.
+He was introduced to electronic music in eighth grade when his friend showed him the Dirtyphonics remix of "Scary Monsters and Nice Sprites" by Skrillex during lunch.
 This event prompted him to learn how to make dubstep, using a demo version of Pro Tools he had received for Christmas.

 He is a devout Christian and has said that his faith is a central part of the way he writes music.
 His EP Reset_Environment is inspired by the Book of Revelation.

 In 2020, he graduated from the University of Texas at Dallas with a Bachelor of Computer Science.